 Here are a bunch of road trip tips that will make your long trip with kids more bearable and with less complaining.
-What to bring to keep them busy in the car for a long period of time.
-Free games and activities you can play while you’re on the road.
+What to bring to keep them busy, road trip games to play and fun printables too.

 Road trip tips

 - Let’s start with how to take a free family vacation and a packing checklist so you don’t forget anything.

 Each person gets their own bag of things to keep next to them in the car, you can use:

 We have used last year’s backpack from school several times.
 This year I got them these hard suitcases you see in the picture below.

 Any of the above work but each person gets their own bag (that’s the key).